Health Benefits of The Natural Sweetener - Gur or Jaggery

 - Relaxes muscles and nerves aids in relieving migraine headaches.

-- Acts as antioxidant, scavenges free radicals.
+- Acts as an antioxidant, scavenges free radicals.

 - Cleans the respiratory tract of dust and pollutants, reduces respiratory distress of asthma, bronchitis etc.